FormidableLabs/victory-docs/src/screens/docs/components/common-props/ecology.md

 ### dataComponent

 The `dataComponent` prop takes a component instance which will be responsible for rendering a data element.
-The new element created from the passed `dataComponent` will be provided with the following properties calculated by `VictoryArea`: a scale, style, events, interpolation, and an array of modified data objects (including x, y, and calculated y0 and y1).
+The new element created from the passed `dataComponent` will be provided with all the props it needs to render.
+These props will always include `data`, `events`, `scale` and `style`.
+Individual components will supply additional props expected by their default `dataComponents`.
+See individual api docs for complete props lists.
 Any of these props may be overridden by passing in props to the supplied component, or modified or ignored within the custom component itself.
-If a dataComponent is not provided, `VictoryArea` will use its default [`Area` component].
+If a `dataComponent` is not provided, each component will use its default `dataComponent`.

 *examples:* `dataComponent={<Area events={{onClick: () => console.log("wow")}}/>}`, `dataComponent={<MyCustomArea/>}`